madand/runit-services/README.md

 ### pipewire

 [PipeWire](https://pipewire.org/) is a project that aims to greatly improve handling of audio and video under Linux.
+[WirePlumber](https://pipewire.pages.freedesktop.org/wireplumber/) is a modular session / policy manager for PipeWire. `pipewire-pulse` is a drop-in replacement for the PulseAudio daemon.

 Note that the PipeWire services are supposed to be run with a user session.
-Moreover, they form a startup dependency chain (`pipewire` -> `pipewire-media-session` -> `pipewire-pulse`).
+Moreover, they form a startup dependency chain (`pipewire` -> `wireplumber` -> `pipewire-pulse`).
 So if you want to use `pipewire-pulse`, make sure that the other two are also installed and enabled.

-The `pipewire-*/run` scripts assume a certain directory structure for checking dependency.
-If you store your local services under a different directory, you need to modify the `sv check` line in `pipewire-media-session/run` and `pipewire-pulse/run` accordingly.
+The `pipewire-pulse/run` and `wireplumber/run` scripts assume certain directory structure for checking their dependency.
+If you store your local services under a different directory, you need to modify the `sv check` line in `wireplumber/run` and `pipewire-pulse/run` accordingly.

 See the next section for the details on how to install and activate the pipewire services.